 Tamales are a huge part of our Mexican culture.

-We make them for the holidays, special occasion or simply when the cravings for these delicious small steamed corn dough pockets strikes.
+We make them for the holidays, special occasions or simply when the cravings for these delicious small steamed corn dough pockets strikes.

 If you’ve never made tamales from scratch, don’t worry.
 I know at first they can sound intimidating but in fact aren’t really that difficult to prepare.
 You only need to learn the foundations and making tamales will become second nature to you.